jistr/mobvious/README.md

 # Mobvious

 Mobvious detects whether your app / website is being accessed by a phone, or by a tablet, or by a personal computer.
+You can then use this information throughout your app (e.g. to fork your view code with regard to device type).
+There is a [plugin for Ruby on Rails](https://github.com/jistr/mobvious-rails) that helps you with this.

 ## Key Features